alexschnebel/alexschnebel/novel.md

 Luckily I stayed consistent and took the route and learned programming.

 And moreover, thanks to the Big Bang Theory, it was suddenly cool to to be a nerd!

+The girl part?
+Yeah ... it took a while to be honest.